ZENEGIX/SavageGui/README.md

 - Lightweight
 - Flexible
-- Support a seamless inventory open
+- Support a seamless inventory open [For 1.8 and 1.12 versions]
 - The ability to create an animated menu

 ### Integration